rosyflamingo/readme/README.md

 I'm Brian Kariuki, a curious human and aspiring web scientist.

--The internet is like the ocean, vast and mostly unexplored.
+The internet is like the ocean, vast and mostly unexplored.
 I mostly enjoy surfing and deep sea diving.
 Stay safe, be kind and avoid the sharks.

-- 🔭 Learning Dart, Flutter
+- 🔭 Learning Dart, Flutter and how to be more eco-friendly
 - 🌱 Working on a cool project
 - 💬 Ask me about philosophy and meditation.
 - 📫 How to reach me: mostly twitter